ctkjose/v-book/src/en/strings.md

 	}
 }
 ```

 In this example, we use the [structs](./structs.md) syntax to operate on a string. **Notice** that the string length is 10 and not 7, this is because the `len` property counts bytes and not characters.

-## Encodings and Code Points {menu:topics:menu-id:encodings}
+## Encodings and Code Points {menu:topics;menu-id:encodings}

 In **V**, **strings** are just a sequence of bytes for example the string "hello" is made of the corresponding 4 bytes (where a byte is `u8` number) for each character on the string, in this case `"h"=104 (0x68)`, `"e"=101 (0x65)`, `"l"=108 (0x6C)`, `"l"=108 (0x6C)`, `"o"=111 (0x6F)`.